jayxwoo/pj_sites_3_easy-pay_react-js/README.md

 - Create a Hero component and data to reproduce different styles of Hero sections.
 - Create a Button component to reproduce different styles and sizes of buttons.
 - Create a Pricing Card component and data to reproduce pricing cards.
+- Create IsMobileContext to share desktop/mobile status across the app.

 ## Skills
 - HTML